UPPS No. 04.01.01

 Generally speaking, sensitive information should not be published or disclosed to the public except by the university’s designated owner of the information in accordance with the owner’s established practices, or after consultation with the TSUS associate general counsel.
-See the Data Ownership Guide on the IT Security website for more information.
+See the Data Ownership Guide on the Information Security website for more information.

 Confidential (Level 3) information is defined by TAC 202 to be “information that must be protected from unauthorized disclosure or public release based on state or federal law or other legal agreement” such as the TPIA and the FERPA.

 Confidential information is generally intended for a very specific purpose and shall not be disclosed to anyone without a demonstrated need-to-know, even within a workgroup or department.
 Disclosure of confidential information is generally regulated by specific legal statutes (e.g., TPIA, FERPA, HIPAA), contract agreements, published opinions by the Office of the Attorney General of Texas, and the Rules and Regulations of The TSUS Board of Regents.
 Unauthorized disclosure of this information could have a serious adverse impact on the university, individuals, or affiliates, and presents the most serious risk of harm if improperly disclosed.